ACM IMX 2023 will be held in Nantes, France, from June 12 to 15.

 • Selection: Curated

-IMX’s Doctoral Consortium (‘the DC’) is a part of the IMX 2022 conference in Portugal.
-The Doctoral Consortium is aimed for people preparing PhDs (or other doctoral degrees) that are relevant to the themes of IMX.
-If you are a doctoral candidate who has found yourself reading or referencing work presented at IMX in the past, or if the scope of IMX makes you feel that this is a community that you would benefit from being part of, and for which you believe you can contribute, then we encourage you to apply to join us in Portugal.
+IMX’s Doctoral Consortium (‘the DC’) is a part of the IMX 2023 conference in France.
+The Doctoral Consortium is aimed for people enrolled in a PhD program (or other doctoral degrees) or preparing their enrollment in fields that are relevant to the themes of IMX.
+If you are a doctoral candidate or an early stage researcher who has read or referenced works presented at IMX in the past, or if the scope of IMX makes you feel that this is a community that you would benefit from being part of, and for which you believe you can contribute, then we encourage you to apply to join us in France.

-The DC is a forum for you to share your work and ideas with fellow PhD students, and with more experienced researchers in your field.
-You’ll get the chance to give a presentation on your work (research results or work in progress), get feedback and suggestions from a range of other people, and participate in practical group activity that will help you support each other with ideas for research approaches and having a great PhD experience.
-If you are successful in your application for a place in the Doctoral Consortium, you will be invited to attend the full IMX 2022 conference; the world’s leading international research conference on interactive media and user research.
+The DC is a forum for you to share your work and ideas with fellow PhD students and with more experienced researchers in your field.
+You will get the chance to give a presentation of your work (research results or work in progress), get feedback and suggestions, and participate in practical group activities that will help you support each other with ideas for research approaches and on how to exploit your PhD experience at the best.
+If you are successful in your application for a place in the Doctoral Consortium, you will be invited to attend the full IMX 2023 conference; the world’s leading international research conference on interactive media and user research.

-If you’re currently studying for a doctoral degree that fits the scope of the ACM IMX 2022 conference, then IMX would love your application to become part of the DC.
+If you are currently studying for a doctoral degree, or you are an early stage researcher currently preparing your PhD proposal that fits the scope of the ACM IMX 2023 conference, then IMX would love your application to become part of the DC.

 IMX is an inclusive, growing, interdisciplinary community, so if you are not sure whether the specifics of your research are in scope then (a) they probably are, and (b) please email firstname.lastname@example.org and the DC chairs will do our best to advise you.